vasanth-07/eshop/eshop/README.md

 Please note the following when running the eshop application

-Two parameters `order file` and `user type` are required mandatorily to run the application.
+Two parameters `order file` and `user type` are required minimally to run the application.
 If they are not passed, the application will use the `input\order.csv` by default for processing.

+To verify the scenario of a user who is both LOYALIST (registered for more than 2 years) and either an EMPLOYEE or AFFILIATE, the 3rd parameter can be used.

 Creating your own Order file
 ----------------------------